jlewisit/js-regex-tutorial/gist-template.md

 The OR Operator is the pike character (|).
 In our expression, it is contained within the grouping construct between the two character classes and their quantifiers.
 In our expression it means that we can have 6 OR 3 characters after the #.

 ### Flags
+There are a number of flags that can be placed after the slash in regex expressions to add or limit functionality.
+They do not apply to our regex example, so please google regex flags to learn more.

 ### Character Escapes
+The backslash \ in a regex escapes a character that otherwise would be interpreted literally.
+For example, the open curly brace ({) is used to begin a quantifier, but adding a backslash before the open curly brace \{ means that the regex should look for the open curly brace character instead of beginning to define a quantifier.
+Character escapes do not apply to our example regex, so please google regex character escapes to learn more.

 ## Author